MacGregor Point Provincial Park is one of the most overlooked natural wonders along the Lake Huron shoreline.

 Thinking about spending a night or two or more with us?
 That's great!
 You're going to love the selection of generous private campsites within 3 different campgrounds, top notch comfort facilities and abundant park services MacGregor Point has to offer.
 The Park Store is here for those times you need more firewood, an extra sweater or just a big ice cream cone on a hot summers day.

-For those who think sleeping on the ground in a tent is a bit "too close to nature", MacGregor Point has just what your looking for: Yurts!
-MacGregor Point is home to 16 Yurt campsites, making us the "Yurt Capital of Ontario!"
+For those who think sleeping on the ground in a tent is a bit "too close to nature", MacGregor Point has just what your looking for: Cabins!
+MacGregor Point is home to 10 Rustic Cabin campsites, complete with beds to sleep 5, a kitchenette with mini fridge and microwave, and a BBQ.

 You won't regret choosing MacGregor Point for your next camping excursion.
 To make a reservation, contact Ontario Parks.